conestack/node.ext.ldap/README.rst

 Again, like with the keyword arguments, multiple defined defaults are '&' combined.::

-    # empty result, ther are no groups with group 'cn' as 'description'
+    # empty result, there are no groups with group 'cn' as 'description'
     >>> root.search_criteria = {'objectClass': 'group'}
     >>> root.search()
     []